 Article applies to: Platinum Octopre, Platinum Octopre LE

--The Octopre LE has a moving coil peak level meter which can be assigned to any channel.
+-The Octopre LE has a moving coil peak level meter that can be assigned to any channel.

--The LE has a word clock out connector as well as word clock in - the Octopre only has word clock in.
+-The LE has a word clock out connector as well as a word clock in - the Octopre only has a word clock in.

 -The LE has an ADAT in port which allows you to convert ADAT signals to analogue and route them through the line outs (you can do this at the same time as using the mic pres and routing them to the ADAT out port).